 This is therefore a pair of active High signals where one is always High, except for a programmable amount of time at transitions where both are Low.
 These signals are therefore suitable for driving a half-H bridge, with the dead-band delays preventing shoot-through current from damaging the power electronics.
-Figure 16-6 on page 557 shows the effect of the dead-band generator on an input PWM signal.
+Figure 15-6 on page 520 shows the effect of the dead-band generator on an input PWM signal.

-Figure 16-6.
+Figure 15-6.
 PWM Dead-Band Generator

-16.3.5 Interrupt/ADC-Trigger Selector
+15.3.5 Interrupt Selector

-The PWM generator also takes the same four (or six) counter events and uses them to generate an interrupt or an ADC trigger.
+The PWM generator also takes the same four (or six) counter events and uses them to generate an interrupt.
 Any of these events or a set of these events can be selected as a source for an interrupt; when any of the selected events occur, an interrupt is generated.
-Additionally, the same event, a different event, the same set of events, or a different set of events can be selected as a source for an ADC trigger; when any of these selected events occur, an ADC trigger pulse is generated.
-The selection of events allows the interrupt or ADC trigger to occur at a specific position within the PWM signal.
-Note that interrupts and ADC triggers are based on the raw events; delays in the PWM signal edges caused by the dead-band generator are not taken into account.
+The selection of events allows the interrupt to occur at a specific position within the PWM signal.
+Note that interrupts are based on the raw events; delays in the PWM signal edges caused by the dead-band generator are not taken into account.

-16.3.6 Synchronization Methods
+15.3.6 Synchronization Methods